Click here to view a short, 7-minute video about our program on YouTube.

 If cancer strikes you or a loved one, the first thing you want is some straight facts about the disease.

-At the Tebo Pavilion, our Resource Center, located on the first floor, is the place to start.
+At the Tebo Family Medical Building, our Resource Center, located on the first floor, is the place to start.
 Our goal is to help cancer patients and their families get good solid information about the disease and its treatment options, whatever the diagnosis.

 The Resource Center is staffed by trained and caring volunteers from the Grillo Health Information Center.
 You are welcome to request information by phone, email or stop in.
 A volunteer is avavailable onsite Monday - Thursday 9am-5pm to provide the following: